 Hike back up to the junction and take the path to Fan Lau Peak and Fan Lau Lighthouse.
 This means you take the path directly behind the sign and walk straight.

-Then descend about 5 minutes or so towards the tip and you’ll see the Fan Lau Lighthouse.
+Then, descend about 5 minutes to the tip, and you’ll see the Fan Lau Lighthouse.

-I didn’t see any obvious hiking trails beyond the lighthouse.
-So backtrack to the junction and continue forward.
+I didn’t see any obvious hiking trails beyond the lighthouse, so I backtracked to the junction and continued forward.

 Fan Lau Tin Hau Temple at Fan Lau Miu Wan

-At the junction, turn right and descend down a path to a secluded beach.
-The path down to the beach doesn’t seem to be too obvious but there are a few coloured markers along the way.
+At the junction, turn right and descend a path to a secluded beach.
+The path to the beach doesn’t seem too obvious, but there are a few coloured markers along the way.

-At the base of the trail, you’ll see Tin Hau Temple on the left.
-The small temple is built facing Fan Lau Miu Wan (分流廟灣), meaning Fan Lau Temple Bay.
+You’ll see Tin Hau Temple on the left at the base of the trail.
+The small temple is built facing Fan Lau Miu Wan, which means Fan Lau Temple Bay.
 It might have been built in 1820 and is considered a Grade III historic building.

 This is one of many “Tin Hau Temples” in Hong Kong.
-They are dedicated to Tin Hau, a Chinese sea goddess, which is why many Tin Hau temples are built around the coast and outlying islands like Lamma Island, Peng Chau and Cheung Chau.
+They are dedicated to Tin Hau, a Chinese sea goddess, so many Tin Hau temples are built around the coast and outlying islands like Lamma Island, Peng Chau and Cheung Chau.

 The beach at Fan Lau Sai Wan and Fan Lau Tsuen

 Fan Lau Country Trail ends at the beach at Fan Lau Sai Wan (Fan Lau West Bay).
-And to the right of the beach, there is a small village called Fan Lau Tsuen, which I think is abandoned now.
+To the right of the beach is a small village called Fan Lau Tsuen, which I think is abandoned now.

-There is a “convenient store” in Fan Lau Tsuen (it has a pin on Google Maps) and you may be able to get food and water there.
-I didn’t check out the store to see if it is open or not.
-So, bring enough food and water for at least 6 hours of hiking.
+There is a “convenience store” in Fan Lau Tsuen (it has a Google Maps pin), and you may be able to get food and water there.
+I didn’t check out the store to see if it is open, so bring enough food and water for at least 6 hours of hiking.

 Hike north on Lantau Trail Section 7

-By the time you’ve reached Lantau Trail Section 7, you will have already hiked several hours around the southwestern tip of Lantau Island.
-This means you could be quite tired, or hungry and can’t wait to go home and rest (at least that’s how I felt)!
+By the time you reach Lantau Trail Section 7, you will have already hiked several hours around the southwestern tip of Lantau Island.
+This means you could be quite tired or hungry and can’t wait to go home and rest (at least that’s how I felt)!

-But the bad news is there isn’t too much to see on the last part of the hiking trail.
+The bad news is that the last part of the hiking trail offers little to see.

-So I bolted the latter part of the hiking trail.
-Saw some good coastal views, passed by a few abandoned villages like Yi O Kau Tsuen (Yi O old village) and Yi O San Tsuen (Yi O new village).
+So, I bolted the latter part of the hiking trail.
+I saw some excellent coastal views and passed by a few abandoned villages, like Yi O Kau Tsuen (Yi O old village) and Yi O San Tsuen (Yi O new village).

-At this part of the trail, there are signs pointing to Tai O. All you have to do is follow these signs.
+At this part of the trail, many signs point to Tai O. Follow these signs to the village.

 Yi O San Tsuen